A refined Gallai-Edmonds structure theorem for weighted matching polynomials: Gallai-Edmonds Structure Theorem

 The second equality corresponds to the same statement but for the reverse path $-c:i_k\to i_1$.
-In particular, this shows that the difference of zeros and infinities along the path tree coincide for every path and its reverse.
+In particular, this shows that the difference of zeros and infinities along the sub-paths of the path $c:i=i_1\to i_k$ in the path tree $T^i_G$ is equal to the same counting for the path $-c:i_k\to i_1=i$ in the path tree $T^{i_k}_G$.